tf4482/mp3_tag_folders/README.md

 1. **Folder Analysis**: The tool reads the folder name and cleans it by removing punctuation and normalizing whitespace
 2. **MP3 Discovery**: Finds all `.mp3` files in the current directory (non-recursive for files)
-3. **Tag Update**: Updates the album tag (TALB) for each MP3 file using the cleaned folder name
+3. **Tag Comparison**: Checks if the current album tag already matches the target value
+4. **Smart Update**: Only writes tags when changes are actually needed, improving performance
-4. **Recursive Processing**: Processes all subdirectories recursively
+5. **Recursive Processing**: Processes all subdirectories recursively
-5. **Progress Reporting**: Provides real-time feedback with colorful emoji indicators
+6. **Progress Reporting**: Provides real-time feedback with colorful emoji indicators

 ## 📊 Status Indicators

 The tool uses various emojis to indicate different states:

 - 🔄 **Processing**: Currently working on a directory
-- 🎵 **Success**: Successfully updated an MP3 file's album tag
+- 🎵 **Updated**: Successfully updated an MP3 file's album tag
+- ⏭️ **Skipped**: File skipped because album tag is already correct
 - ✅ **Complete**: Finished processing a subdirectory
 - ❌ **Error**: Failed to update a file or access a directory
 - 🚫 **Permission**: Permission denied errors